 Holders of ADSs will not be our direct shareholders and will be unable to enforce directly the rights of shareholders under our by-laws and the laws of Chile.
 Holders of ADSs may exercise voting rights with respect to the common stock represented by ADSs only in accordance with the deposit agreement governing the ADSs.
 Holders of ADSs will face practical limitations in exercising their voting rights because of the additional steps involved in our communications with ADS holders.
 Holders of our common stock will be able to exercise their voting rights by attending a shareholders' meeting in person or voting by proxy.
-By contrast, holders of ADSs will free voting rights by attending on notice to the Depositary requesting the Depository to do so.
+By contrast, holders of ADSs will receive notice of a shareholders' meeting by mail from the Depositary following our notice to the Depositary requesting the Depository to do so.
 To exercise their voting rights, holders of ADSs must instruct the Depositary on a timely basis on how they wish to vote.
 This voting process necessarily will take longer for holders of ADSs than for holders of our common stock.
 If the Depositary fails to receive timely voting instructions for all or part of the ADSs, the Depositary will assume that the holders of those ADSs are instructing it to give a discretionary proxy to a person designated by us to vote their ADSs, except in limited circumstances.